MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/prerequisites.md

 ## Supported operating systems

-Azure Arc supports the following Windows and Linux operating systems. x86-64 (64-bit) architecture is fully supported.
-Some features are supported on ARM64, see below.
+Azure Arc supports Windows and Linux operating systems as listed in the table. x86-64 (64-bit) architecture is fully supported, while only some features are supported on ARM64 as noted in the table.
 The Azure Connected Machine agent doesn't run on 32-bit architectures.

 | Operating system                    | Version     | x86-64 | ARM64 | Notes                                                                                            |
 | ----------------------------------- | ----------- | ------ | ----- | ------------------------------------------------------------------------------------------------ |